lily4178993/Portfolio/README.md

 ## <b>Acknowledgments 🙏 </b><a name="acknowledgements"></a>
 <hr /><br/>

-I would like to thank [kit0-0](https://github.com/kit0-0) for her help in developing the components of this portfolio.
+I would like to thank [kit0-0](https://github.com/kit0-0) and [Mike111222](https://github.com/Mike111222) for their help in developing the components of this portfolio.

 I am grateful to [Microverse](https://github.com/microverseinc) for the opportunity they have given me.